Type of Grant: In-Kind Software and Services

 The Campus Consortium has partnered with OculusIT™ to provide the technology platform and services for the NOC-as-a-Service Grant.

-NOC AS-A-SERVICE GRANT OVERVIEW
+NOC-AS-A-SERVICE GRANT OVERVIEW

 With the 24×7 NOC-as-a-Service, your data centers are secure round-the-clock.
 It offers a Network Operations Center that works with the onsite staff to monitor your servers and infrastructure.
 The NOC experts maintain your inventory and document IP-addressable devices.
 The methodology offers documentation for named individuals who will be granted access to reporting capabilities.
 The service manages the threshold settings on each system and monitor devices with onsite staff to determine optimum settings.
 With low cost and higher ROI, NOC-as-a-Service also offers higher uptimes, unrivalled efficiency, SLA reporting, dashboard view, reporting and metrics.Server remote patch management

 WHO CAN APPLY & WHAT IS THE QUALIFICATION CRITERIA?

-- K-12 Schools and accredited institutions of Higher Education are eligible to apply.
+- Accredited Higher Education institutions are eligible to apply.

-- Applicants are required to demonstrate institutional purpose in the form of a “letter of intent” signed by Dean/President or member of the campus leadership team.
-The letter should indicate the challenges the solution aims to solve, and why the Grant would be helpful to the institution.
+- Applicants are required to demonstrate institutional purpose in the form of a “letter of intent” signed by Dean/President or member of campus leadership team.
+The letter should indicate the challenges the solution aims to solve and why the grant would be helpful to the institution.